LePa-YU/Visualizer/README.md

 ![visualizer on streamlit cloud](https://github.com/LePa-YU/Visualizer/blob/main/images/appDemo1.JPG)

-2. Browse for csv file representing the learning path or demo check box to visualize your learning path. you can also find the demo data @ `Data/demo.csv`
+2. Browse for csv file representing the learning path.
+You can also visualize a demo learning path by checking `load FAKE1001 dataset or other datasets`.
+The demo csv file can be found @ `Data/demo.csv`.
+Additionally the link to "other datasets" is provided for ease of access

 ![visualizer on streamlit cloud](https://github.com/LePa-YU/Visualizer/blob/main/images/appDemo2.jpg)